Darkle/MarkSearch/README.md

 ### Privacy Policy:

-MarkSearch does not collect any information about yout.
+MarkSearch does not collect any information about you.
 It does no tracking and has no analytics and sends nothing to the internet.